uob-coms20007/uob-coms20007.github.io/syntax/obtaining.md

   \end{array}
 $$

-A useful way to think about the two possible formulations of the grammar is that the former is a description of sequences (in this case, sequences of assignment statements) given in terms of \emph{concatenate}: the rule $S \longrightarrow S\mathrel{;}S$ of the first grammar allows to build a larger sequence by taking two existing sequences and gluing them together (concatenating) using the semicolon.
+A useful way to think about the two possible formulations of the grammar is that the former is a description of sequences (in this case, sequences of assignment statements) given in terms of concatenate: the rule $S \longrightarrow S\mathrel{;}S$ of the first grammar allows to build a larger sequence by taking two existing sequences and gluing them together (concatenating) using the semicolon.
 The second grammar instead describes sequences in terms of \emph{cons}, the rule $S \longrightarrow \tm{id} \leftarrow \tm{exp} \mathrel{;} S$ allows to build a larger sequence by taking one existing sequence and adding a new head element.

 Here's a slightly more complicated example.
 Consider again the grammar of Boolean expressions above, which involves two left recursive productions, $B \longrightarrow B \andop B$ and $B \longrightarrow B \orop B$.
 These two rules allow us to build longer sequences by _concatenating_ two given sequences using either $\andop$ or $\orop$ respectively.
 So, we can reformulate the grammar to instead build the same sequences using an approach based on _consing_ a single element to the head.
 Let's start by first factoring out the different kinds of elements that make up these sequences so that the sequence structure is clearer: